 ASTK18284U Democracy and the European Union

-Master student: 15 ECTS
+Bachelor: 15 ECTS

 This course focuses on the relationship between democracy and the EU by tracking the developments of the institutional structures within the union, the interactions between political parties and European politics, and the public opinion and voting behavior of European citizens at the EU level.

-The course presents the institutional structure and political processes of the European Union as they relate to the concepts of democratic accountability and legitimacy.
-Lectures focus on the nature of democracy in the EU by tracking four major themes: 1) the developments of the institutions within the union, 2) the interactions between political parties and European politics, 3) public opinion and voting behavior of European citizens at the EU level, and 4) the role of democracy in the EU’s external policies.
+The course presents the institutions and political processes of the European Union as they relate to the concepts of democratic accountability and legitimacy.
+Lectures address the nature of democracy in the EU institutions themselves, the role of democracy in the EU’s foreign policy, and the increasing attention to the quality of democracy within the political systems of the EU Member States.